COSC3020/divide-and-conquer-sum-noahvogt1/README.md

 most important part.
 Add your answer to this markdown file.

 The runtime of the algorithm that I made was 1324ms which seems slow however I ran it over an array of size 10,000,000.
-The array in the end is just going over each spot in the array by seperating them recursivly and adding them when falling out of recursion on therefor since it only ends up itterating over the whole array once. $\Theta$ = n.
+There are three merges into thirds giving us 3T(n/3), then the cost of merging them together is an additional n.
+Meaning the recurrence relation is T(n) = 3T(n/3) + n.
+Solving this equation gives us a runtime complexity of $\Theta$ = nlog(n).
 The splicing is merely just a constant multiple so it is not taken into account.